 “The JC program was without a doubt my best summer at GAC.
 I learned so much about camp, myself, and life in general.
 It helped me grow as a person, a counselor, and as a friend.
-I learned how to be an effective member of the Gold Arrow Camp community, while forming some of the strongest relationships I’ve ever had.
-For future JCs, I would advise to enjoy every second you have because when you get home, you’ll miss it like crazy.” – Griffin, 2015 Junior Counselor
+I learned how to be an effective member of the Gold Arrow Camp community while forming some of the strongest relationships I’ve ever had.
+For future JCs, I would advise enjoying every second you have because when you get home, you’ll miss it like crazy.” – Griffin, Junior Counselor

 Application & Acceptance Process: